iSapozhnik/LoadingViewController/README.md

 * add support of UITableViewController and UICollectionViewController
 * implement NoData view, Empty view
 * fix autolayout issues
+* add pull to refresh and load more features
 * code refactoring :)

 ## Author